(Last Updated On: February 17, 2019)

-Roberto was backed on the stage in a new suit.
+Roberto was back on stage and in a new suit.
 This time he was happy, full of confidence and looking quite dapper; though, this garb was for him a little tame.
 Monica wondered what was going on.

-While Roberto had exited the stage, the show’s organizer who was inspired by Roberto’s performance, was ecstatic and rushed to the stage to announce that he wanted Roberto to accompany a specially invited singer.
-That singer would be joining them on stage in a little while but first, Roberto was asked to play alongside the President as he played the steel pan as a tribute to Graceland.
-It was unrehearsed, but he was confident that all would go well and it did.
-The crowd was elated and received it very well.
+While Roberto exited the stage, the show’s organizer was beaming over Roberto’s performance.
+He was ecstatic and rushed to the stage to announce that he wanted Roberto to accompany a specially invited singer.
+Hmm.
+That singer would join them on stage a little later.
+Before that, Roberto had to play alongside the President for a special number.
+The President would be playing the steel pan as a tribute to Graceland.
+Unrehearsed, but he was confident that all would go well and it did.
+The crowd was elated.

-Sign up below to our list for part 2 of this short story to come.
-The first two correct guesses of the answer will win you a free guest post here.
-How about that?
+Sign up below to our list for part 2 of this short story.